RitchieLab/dnanexus/sequencing/calc_ibd/Readme.md

 <!-- dx-header -->
-# calc_ibd: Calculate IBD from VCF or PLINK file (DNAnexus Platform App)
+# Calculate IBD from VCF or PLINK file (DNAnexus Platform App)

 Calculates a pairwise IBD estimate from either VCF or PLINK files using PLINK 1.9